GoogleContainerTools/kpt-functions-sdk/README.md

   - Large, existing ecosystem of tooling (e.g. IDE support)
   - Large, existing catalog of well-supported libraries
   - Community support and good documentation
-- **Type-safety:** Kubernetes configuration are typed, and their schema is defined using the OpenAPI spec.
+- **Type-safety:** Kubernetes configuration are typed, and their schema defined using the OpenAPI spec.
   Typescript has a sophisticated type system that makes dealing with Kubernetes objects easier and safer.
+  The SDK enables generating Typescript classes for core and CRD types.
 - **Batteries-included:** The SDK provides a simple, yet powerful API for querying and manipulating configuration files and provides all the scaffolding required to develop, build, test, and publish functions so you can focus on implementing your business-logic.

+## Concepts

+At a high level a function can be conceptualized like this:

+![function][img-func]

+- `FUNC`: A program, packaged as a docker container, that performs CRUD (Create, Read, Update, Delete) on the input.
+- `input`: A List type containing the Kubernetes objects to operate on.
+- `output`: A List type containing the resultant Kubernetes objects.
+- `functionConfig`: A Kubernetes object used to used to parameterize the function's behavior.
+This is optional.

+Functions can be composed into a pipeline:

+![pipeline][img-pipeline]

+There are two special case of functions:

+A **source function** takes no `input`:

+![source][img-source]

+Instead a source function typically produces the `output` by reading configurations from an external system (e.g. reading files from a filesystem).

+A **sink function** produces no `output`:

+![sink][img-sink]

+Instead a sink function typically writes configurations to an external system (e.g. writing files to a filesystem).

+See [Configuration Functions Specification][spec] for more details.

 ## Using Typescript SDK